 The taxi boat holds up to 10 people and we've seen some boats overfilled with passengers, but (our luck again) we had a comfortable journey with only 4 other people on board.

-Depending of the time of day you arrive to the island, you might have a slightly awkward way out of your boat.
-We arrived to the island at around 1pm to find a row of boats moored up at the tiny harbour which we had to climb over in order to reach the bridge.
+Depending on the time of day you arrive on the island, you might have a slightly awkward way out of your boat.
+We arrived at the island at around 1 pm to find a row of boats moored up at the tiny harbour which we had to climb over in order to reach the bridge.

 Make sure you have comfortable footwear or do it barefoot as the boat decks might be wet and slippery.
 Also, beware of the hot footbridge surface and don't burn your feet like I did!

 The island is privately owned so an entrance fee of 100 THB per person applies as soon as you reach the entrance.
 You will also have to leave any plastic bottles you may have with you.

 So if you are thinking of carrying some water reserves, make sure it's stored in glass containers, otherwise, you will have to ditch anything plastic.

 Once we made peace with the hustle and bustle of the island, we enjoyed it.
 If we knew what to expect, we would have prepared better mentally and left Koh Tao much earlier.